CognitiveScale/cortex-profiles-sdk-examples/catalog-management/README.md

 # Managing Catalog Resources

 This example is a CLI application that uses a secondary configuration, the `app-config.json`, to define a number of catalog entities to be managed during execution.
-The connections/data sources/profile schema in the app-config.json are created with the attributes defined in the configuration and are then available to use through the profiles-sdk This builds off of the [Local Clients](../local-clients/README.md) example for its initial setup.
+The Connections/Data Sources/Profile Schema in the app-config.json are created with the attributes defined in the configuration and are then available to use through the Profiles SDK This builds off of the [Local Clients](../local-clients/README.md) example for its initial setup.

-(See [RailedCommand.java](./src/main/java/com/c12e/cortex/examples/catalog/RailedCommand.java) for config driven catalog management.)
+(See [RailedCommand.java](./src/main/java/com/c12e/cortex/examples/catalog/RailedCommand.java) for config driven Catalog management.)

-(See [ManageCatalog.java](./src/main/java/com/c12e/cortex/examples/catalog/ManageCatalog.java) for config driven profile build job.)
+(See [ManageCatalog.java](./src/main/java/com/c12e/cortex/examples/catalog/ManageCatalog.java) for config driven Profile Build job.)

 ## Prerequisites
 The app-config.json has a number of attributes which change how the example behaves.

-Set skipDataSource to skip the data source ingest and instead build profile directly from the defined connection.
-If loading a large dataset, it may make sense to bypass the data source step.
-Data sources duplicate data and add to load times, but processing done in the data source may be used across multiple profile schemas.
-Profiles built without a data source can no longer be built through the console and must be built through a profile-sdk job.
+Set skipDataSource to skip the Data Source ingest and instead build Profile directly from the defined Connection.
+If loading a large dataset, it may make sense to bypass the Data Source step.
+Data Sources duplicate data and add to load times, but processing done in the Data Source may be used across multiple Profile Schemas.
+Profiles built without a Data Source can no longer be built through the console and must be built through a Profiles SDK job.

-Not supported for streaming connections and requires the profile schema to be built off a single data source.
+Not supported for streaming Connections and requires the Profile Schema to be built off a single Data Source.
-Profile schemas with multiple data sources cannot be built directly from a connection.
+Profile schemas with multiple Data Sources cannot be built directly from a Connection.
 ```json
 {
   "process": {